rmzetti/hover-exec/README.md

 ---
 All the code blocks above can be executed using either `eval` or `vm`.
-The difference is that `vm` scripts are executed within a more restricted *context* - see [READMORE](READMORE.md).
+The difference is that `vm` scripts are executed within a more restricted *context* - see [[readmore]]

 In the command line (eg. above), using `js` for the code block id produces javascript syntax highlighting (it's a quick and dirty approach to provide basic syntax highlighting for a range of scripts), then adding `:eval` sets the actual exec command to `eval`.

 Note that `vm` and `eval` both allow the internal *vscode* API to be used.
 Installation of `nodejs` is not required for `vm` or `eval` scripts to execute.

-See the READMORE, `edit %h/READMORE#regular` for more information and examples.
+See the readmore, `edit %h/test/readmore#regular` for more information and examples.

 ---
 ### Using nodejs